sanfrancesco/prerendercloud-nodejs/README.md

 ### Caching

 <a name="disable-prerendercloud-server-cache"></a>
-<a id="disable-prerendercloud-server-cache"></a>
+<a id="disable-headless-render-apicom-server-cache"></a>
-#### Disable prerender.cloud server cache
+#### Disable Headless-Render-API.com server cache

-The servers behind service.prerender.cloud will cache for 5 minutes as a best practice.
+The servers behind service.headless-render-api.com will cache for 5 minutes as a best practice.
 Adding the `Prerender-Disable-Cache` HTTP header via this config option disables that cache entirely.
-Disabling the service.prerender.cloud cache is only recommended if you have your own cache either in this middleware or your client, otherwise all of your requests are going to be slow.
+Disabling the service.headless-render-api.com cache is only recommended if you have your own cache either in this middleware or your client, otherwise all of your requests are going to be slow.

 ```javascript
 const prerendercloud = require('prerendercloud');